ethereum/ethereum-org-website/src/content/developers/tutorials/yellow_paper_evm/index.md

 1. The cost of running either the constructor for the new contract (in the case of `CREATE` and `CREATE2`) or the contract we call (in the case of `CALL`, `CALLCODE`, `STATICCALL`, or `DELEGATECALL`).

-1. The cost of expanding memory if necessary.
+1. The cost of expanding memory (if necessary).
    In equation 324, this value is written as C<sub>mem</sub>(**μ<sub>i</sub>**')-C<sub>mem</sub>(**μ<sub>i</sub>**).
    Looking at section 9.4.1 again, we see that **μ<sub>i</sub>** is the number of words in memory.
    **μ<sub>i</sub>** is the number of words in memory before the opcode.